Bionic Bay Accessibility Report

 Similar Games With More Accessibility Features for Controls

-If you want to play Bionic Bay, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Bionic Bay, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

 We haven’t documented any accessibility features for Difficulty in Bionic Bay which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Bionic Bay, and offer accessibility features for Difficulty: